Stroke Prevention

 5:00pm - 6:30pm

-Meetings are held in the Board Conference Room, located in the basement of Idaho Falls Community Hospital or online via Zoom.
+Meetings are held in the Park View conference room, located in Idaho Falls Community Hospital or online via Zoom.